MechanicalRabbit/PrettyPrinting.jl/doc/src/guide.md

 ## Extending PrettyPrinting

-It is customary to display Julia objects as a valid Julia expression that constructs the object.
+It is customary to display a Julia object as a valid Julia expression that constructs the object.
 The ability of `pprint()` to format Julia code makes it easy to implement this functionality for user-defined types.